DM-Kang/KUoslab_Smartwatch/README.md

 ## Blockchain Network based on Hyperledger-Fabric

 Blockchain network is an essential element to protect the security and integrity of data collected from users.
 In this project, a blockchain network is constructed using Hyperledger-Fabric, and Hyperledger-Composer is used to control this network.
-Hyperledger-Composer provides a REST API that supports secure addition, inquiry, and deletion of user data.
+Hyperledger-Composer provides REST APIs that support secure addition, inquiry, and deletion of user data.

 ## Mobile App
 Regardless of Android/iOS, data can be visualized using any mobile application that supports the MQTT protocol.
 Many of these applications have been uploaded to the App Store.
 The following applications are recommended for this project.